SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Line_and_area_chart.md

      - *Chart limit*: Determines how many parameters can at most be displayed in one chart.
 By default, this is set to 16 parameters.

-     - *Chart limit behavior*: Available from DataMiner 10.0.13 onwards.
-Determines what happens when the number of parameters in the chart exceeds the defined chart limit:
+     - *Chart limit behavior*: Determines what happens when the number of parameters in the chart exceeds the defined chart limit:

        - *Disable parameters in legend*: The excess parameters are disabled in the chart but remain available in the chart legend, so that they can be enabled again manually.
-This option is selected by default, and is also the default behavior prior to DataMiner 10.0.13.
+This option is selected by default.

        - *Create additional charts*: Additional charts are displayed that include the parameters that exceed the limit.
 If necessary, multiple additional charts will be displayed, each respecting the configured limit.